joan-morera/SpeciesNet-Improved/README.md

 The species classifier was trained at Google, while the object detector is the publicly-available [MegaDetector](https://github.com/agentmorris/MegaDetector).
 Read more about the technical details in https://doi.org/10.1049/cvi2.12318.

+## Cite
+You can cite this work using BibTeX format:
+@article{gadot2024crop,
+  title={To crop or not to crop: Comparing whole-image and cropped classification on a large dataset of camera trap images}, author={Gadot, Tomer and Istrate, Ștefan and Kim, Hyungwon and Morris, Dan and Beery, Sara and Birch, Tanya and Ahumada, Jorge}, journal={IET Computer Vision}, year={2024}, publisher={Wiley Online Library}
+}

 ## Getting started

 First, to use the code and model weights from this repository, you need to clone it: